Dell XPS 15 9500

 - Corning Gorilla Glass 6 is tough, damage resistant, durable, elegant and allows for no flex in its display

-The new Dell XPS 15 9500 is probably the best device on the list.
+The new Dell XPS 15 is the Best Laptops for Architecture Students.
 Despite its enormous processing power, this device is best known for its stellar aesthetics and the brightest, most accurate color display.
 When it comes to processing power, Dell persists with the revolutionary and powerful Intel Core i7-10750H processor.
 3D modeling speeds are faster than ever with the single-core clock speed of up to 5 GHz.
 Also, since rendering requires multiple cores, the existing chipset is worth relying on the 6-core courtesy. and 12 threads.

 The ultra-fast 16GB RAM can handle large data sets and renderings without lag or hiccup.
 Additionally, app caching, preview templates, and final designs can be stored on the 1TB SSD.
 The NVMe compliant module ensures that installed application programs such as Revit, Blender, Cinema 4D, Lumion renderer, Illustrator, Premiere Pro, and the CAD software package load faster than usual.
 Dell offers Windows 10 Professional Edition as an existing operating platform.